ProjSienna/sienna/README.md

 3. Enter the amount and details
 4. Confirm the transaction in your wallet

-#### Batch Payments/Payroll:
-1. Navigate to the "Payroll" section
-2. Select multiple payees and set amounts
-3. Review and confirm the batch transaction

 ### Requesting Payments

 1. Navigate to the "Pay Request" section